 Remote only students

-Fully remote UM-Dearborn students, regardless of location (international, out of state or local), have the option of either obtaining compliance with the policy (see above), or signing an attestation form stating they will not come to campus during the Fall 2021 semester.
-If a remote student opts to sign the attestation form, they will not be required to comply with the policy nor participate in weekly testing for the fall 2021 semester.
-Please note, this may change for the winter 2022 semester.
+Fully remote UM-Dearborn students, regardless of location (international, out of state or local), have the option of either obtaining compliance with the policy (see above), or signing an attestation form stating they will not come to campus during the Winter 2022 semester.
+If a remote student opts to sign the attestation form, they will not be required to comply with the policy nor participate in weekly testing for the winter 2022 semester.

 Student M-cards will be deactivated for those students who opt for the attestation, however students will still have full access to online library resources.
 Students who violate this policy will be charged with a non-academic conduct violation.